 Bruce Heggie and Graham ‘Butch’ Johnson are well known on the NSW South Coast as suppliers of innovative machine and fibreglass products.
 They have supplied fibreglass and mechanical engineering since the successful winning of the International boat race in 1997.
 They have provided equipment for all solar sailor ferries, scale models and prototypes including our Bluebottles' steering mechanisms, patented rudder flipper appendages and patented solarsails & mechanisms.

 In 1996, Dr Robert Dane watched a solar boat race in Canberra and wondered how to build a solar and wind-powered vessel that was seaworthy.
-The next year he was back and won the race, beating the next solar boat by six laps of 5km using a new patented solar sail - one simple device that could harness solar and wind power and fold away when not used.
+The next year he was back with a 'solarsailor' prototype the Marjory K and won the race, beating the next solar boat by six laps of 5km using a new patented 'solar sail' - one simple device that could harness solar and wind power and fold away when not used.
 In 2000, he founded Solar Sailor Holdings Limited, with its mission to combine renewable energies for marine propulsion.

 With support from family & friends, early investors and an Australian Greenhouse Office Federal Government grant, SolarSailor built a 100 pax tourist leisure ferry for Sydney Harbour.
-This innovative vessel was operated commercially by Captain Cook Cruises for over 10 years carrying tens of thousands of passengers.
+This innovative vessel won the Australian Design Award of the Year in 2001 and was operated commercially by Captain Cook Cruises for over 10 years carrying tens of thousands of passengers.
 Following the sale of Captain Cook Cruises in 2011, the Solar Sailor vessel operated commercially on Lake Macquarie as a charter and dolphin watch vessel and in 2014 was sold to a private buyer to convert into a houseboat.